aatul/ReactJS-and-Redux-Questions-Answers/README.md

 **The basic difference is: State is mutable and Pros are immutable.**

-The State is a data structure that starts with a default value when a Component mounts.
+The **State is a data structure** that starts with a default value when a Component mounts.
 It may be mutated across time, mostly as a result of user events.

-Props (short for properties) are a Component’s configuration.
+**Props (short for properties) are a Component’s configuration**.
 Props are how components talk to each other.
 They are received from above component and immutable as far as the Component receiving them is concerned.
 A Component cannot change its props, but it is responsible for putting together the props of its child Components.
 Props do not have to just be data — callback functions may be passed in as props.

 There is also the case that we can have default props so that props are set even if a parent component doesn’t pass props down.